Quaker Bridge Mall

-Quaker Bridge Mall is a two-level super-regional mall located in the Clarksville section of Lawrence Township, New Jersey.
-As of 2022, the mall features the traditional tenants Macy's, and JCPenney.
-The mall currently features prominent specialty stores Coach New York, White House Black Market, and Ann Taylor.
+Quaker Bridge Mall is a two-level super-regional mall located in the Clarksville section of Lawrence Township, Mercer County, New Jersey.
+As of 2025, the mall features the traditional anchors Macy's and JCPenney.
+It also currently features prominent specialty stores such as Coach New York, White House Black Market, and Ann Taylor.

 The mall is on U.S. Route 1 near Interstate 295.
 The mall opened in 1975 and is managed by Simon Property Group (which owns 50% of it).
-It is also the location of the transmitter for the New Jersey-based radio station WKXW, better known as New Jersey 101.5.
-The mall has a gross leasable area of 1084000 sqft, making it one of the largest shopping malls in New Jersey.
+It is also the location of the transmitter for the New Jersey–based radio station WKXW, better known as New Jersey 101.5.
+The mall has a gross leasable area of 1084000 sqft, making it one of the larger shopping malls in New Jersey.